clemisch/jaxtomo/README.md

 jaxtomo implements tomographic projectors with [JAX](https://github.com/google/jax).

 They are implemented purely in Python, which makes the code readable and hackable.
 Because JAX offers just-in-time compilation to GPU, the projectors are reasonably fast.
-They don't use texture memory and are therefore slower than optimized implementations such as [torch-radon](https://github.com/matteo-ronchetti/torch-radon).
+They don't use texture memory and are slower than optimized implementations such as [torch-radon](https://github.com/matteo-ronchetti/torch-radon).

 ## Disclaimer